lansalot/AgOpenGPS-Tools/Network Analysis/README.md

 # Wireshark dissector for AgOpenGPS traffic

-Put this in your wireshark\plugins folder and it will decode wireshark traffic.
+Put this in your wireshark\plugins folder (not any subfolders, eg 4.0) and it will decode wireshark traffic.
 Please log any issues you find.